4 Evaluation

 Further properties

 Proper scoring rules also enjoy several additional properties not mentioned above.
-For example, various decompositions exist for their risk, and the score divergence satisfies a generalised Pythagorean theorem.
+For example, various decompositions exist for their risk, and the scoring-rule divergence satisfies a generalised Pythagorean theorem.

 4.4 Common scoring rules